 With its dense weight, a helper handle on the opposite side is always a nice feature.
 That way, you can use two hands to lift it.

 Again, with this heavy material, lifting and pouring can be a chore.
-So look for a skillet that has dual pouring spouts to assist with maneuverability.
+Look for a skillet that has dual pouring spouts to assist with maneuverability.

 As mentioned above, many brands now offer cast iron skillets with a pre-seasoned feature, so it can be used right out of the box.

-The reason that skillets have a matte, black enamel finish, as opposed to the more common glossy, white enamel found in other pieces of cookware, is because the black enamel is fired at a higher temperature.
+The reason that skillets have a matte black enamel finish, as opposed to the more common glossy white enamel found on other pieces of cookware, is because the black enamel is fired at a higher temperature.
 This means it can withstand higher cooking temperatures for searing and browning – and it won’t show stains as readily.

 If you like your skillets solid, heavy, and durable, these cast iron models from Lodge will fit the bill.

-And they are available in multiple sizes to outfit your kitchen with a complete set or just grab the size that you want to round out your collection.
-I advise buying a 12″ model for large family or the 10″ model for an everyday pan to start and then work your way up or down in sizes depending on your needs.
+They are available in multiple sizes to outfit your kitchen with a complete set, or just grab the size that you want to round out your collection.
+I advise buying a 12-inch model for a large family, or the 10-inch model for an everyday pan to start, and then work your way up or down with additional sizes to meet your needs.

-Virtually indestructible, these cast iron pans soaks up heat and distributes it evenly throughout the bottom and sidewalls, and they are unparalleled in heat retention.
+Virtually indestructible, these cast iron pans soaks up heat and distribute it evenly throughout the bottom and sidewalls, and they are unparalleled in heat retention.

-All Lodge skillets come with a functional coating of oil baked into the surface for a light pre-seasoning that will be the foundation for your patina, for years of non-stick performance.
+All Lodge skillets come with a functional coating of oil baked into the surface for a light pre-seasoning that will be the foundation of your patina, for years of nonstick performance.

 Also, the Lodge line of cast iron is very versatile, allowing you to go from stovetop to oven without a hitch.

 And they handle high or low heat with ease.
-This makes it the ideal cookware for a variety of tasks including searing, sautéing, frying, grilling, braising, broiling, and slow cooking.
+This makes them idealfor a variety of tasks including searing, sautéing, frying, grilling, braising, broiling, and slow cooking.
 And they are even suitable for use over a campfire.

 They can also be used on all cooktops, including induction and glass – although care needs to be taken with glass or ceramic hobs, due to their weight.

-The larger sizes of these skillets have a short loop handle and helper handle to make transferring its weight easier.
+The larger sizes have a short loop handle and helper handle to make transferring their weight easier.
 The red silicone handle holder can withstand temperatures of 400°F, and is easy to slip on and off.

-And dual pouring spouts make it easier for transferring food from the pan to a serving dish.
+And dual pouring spouts make it easier to transfer food from the pan to a serving dish.

-A great alternative to chemically treated nonstick surfaces, cast iron does require a bit of maintenance – but you’ll be richly rewarded with outstanding, easy-release performance for your efforts.
+A great alternative to chemically treated nonstick surfaces, cast iron does require a bit of maintenance – but you’ll be richly rewarded for your efforts with outstanding, easy-release performance.

 Lodge has been crafting cast iron cookware in the US for over a century, and enjoys a reputation of creating consistently reliable pieces for professional and home kitchens.

-While the skillet does come pre-seasoned, you’ll get better performance with a light coating of cooking oil, which should be baked on, then cooled before using.
-Check out our complete instructions for seasoning cast iron if you’re unsure of the process.
+While this skillet does come pre-seasoned, you’ll get better performance with a light coating of cooking oil, which should be baked on, then cooled before using.
+Check out our complete instructions for seasoning cast iron if you’re unfamiliar with the process.

-While there’s no written warranty for Lodge cast iron cookware, they do stand behind their products and will solve any product defects to the customer’s satisfaction.
+While there’s no written warranty for Lodge cast iron cookware, they do stand behind their products and will address any product defects to the customer’s satisfaction.